 Using outside air will get there faster.
 Cracking your window is also not a bad idea, especially if you have the heat turned on in the summer.

 Whether it’s hot or cold outside, you really want to reduce the amount of fog you have to deal with at all times.

 Luckily there are plenty of options out there.
 From cleaners to…shaving cream?
 Here’s how to deter that pesky moisture from building up on your glass.

 Using an anti-fog cleaning product is a great idea if you seriously want to rid yourself of fog.

-Our Nano Glass - Hydrophobic Windshield Coating is a top-of-the-line glass projection product that will have water and moisture literally falling off of your windows with the power of graphene.
+Our Graphene Nano Glass Coating is a top-of-the-line glass projection product that will have water and moisture literally falling off of your windows with the power of graphene.

 Our nano-technology contains particles that are 1/1,000,000,000 the size of a single human hair, each one protecting and deflecting moisture away from your glass.

 Using this on the outside and inside of your windows will seriously reduce the amount of fog you ever have to deal with since fog is the collection of moisture on the glass.
 But if the moisture can’t collect on the glass, then you don’t have any fog problems to worry about.

 Stay calm; this isn’t some classic auto mechanic joke like replacing your blinker fluid.